anukaal/SQL-Injection/README.md

 To make an SQL Injection attack, an attacker must first find vulnerable user inputs within the web page or web application.
 A web page or web application that has an SQL Injection vulnerability uses such user input directly in an SQL query.
 The attacker can create input content.
 Such content is often called a malicious payload and is the key part of the attack.
 After the attacker sends this content, malicious SQL commands are executed in the database.

 SQL is a query language that was designed to manage data stored in relational databases.
 You can use it to access, modify, and delete data.
 Many web applications and websites store all the data in SQL databases.
 In some cases, you can also use SQL commands to run operating system commands.
 Therefore, a successful SQL Injection attack can have very serious consequences.

+* Attackers can use SQL Injections to find the credentials of other users in the database.
+They can then impersonate these users.
+The impersonated user may be a database administrator with all database privileges.